 Are you facing criminal charges for robbery in Los Angeles?
 Contact The Rodriguez Law Group today for immediate legal assistance.
 Ambrosio E. Rodriguez is a former prosecutor who has, in recent years, become an established and successful criminal defense lawyer.
 He draws from his experience and time as a prosecutor to provide his clients with unparalleled legal services.

-You Need A Criminal Attorney After Your Arrest
+You Need A Criminal Attorney After Your Arrest in Los Angeles, CA

 The state of California takes robbery crimes very seriously.
 The prosecution will try to convict you with harsh charges that will carry harsh consequences.
 An experienced criminal lawyer will be able to investigate all aspects of your case in order to get your charges reduced or even dropped.

 Ambrosio E. Rodriguez is a former prosecutor with over 18 years of experience.
 As a DA., Mr. Rodriguez handled some of the toughest cases in the state– even those involving the Death Penalty.
 Now, he uses his experience as a prosecutor to successfully defend those facing criminal charges.
 Contact The Rodriguez Law Group today to discuss your case.

 Robbery is classified as a theft crime in California.
 It differs from other crimes of theft because it involves fear, intimidation, and the presence of a victim.
 You can face charges for robbery, as defined in California Penal Code 211 PC, when you:

 - Take the personal property of another person;

 - From that person or his immediate presence;

 - Using force or fear.